Tokanagrammar/tokanagrammar-dev/README.md

 This is a jigsaw-like puzzle game, except each piece is token from a source file, and the 'complete picture' is the program.

-`tokanagrammar/docs/*` contains source files that could be used for the puzzles

 Set up Development Environment
 =============